 iMentor As a part of this program, Winstina was placed with a high school student who immigrated from Haiti to NYC.
 In order to be a mentor she pulled from her experiences of being mentored in high school by her advisor Jon and in college by her mentors Deepak, Benjamin, and Kate.
 She fundraised on behalf of iMentor for its programing.

-WordPress NYC Meetup & WordCamp NYC 2016 She is a co-organizer of WPNYC Meetups.
+WordPress NYC Meetup & WordCamp NYC 2016, 2017 and 2018 She is a co-organizer of WPNYC Meetups.
 Her events are sponsored by A2 Hosting and are tailored to content creators and WordPress.com users.
-Recently, she has taught sessions on how to develop a niche blog, and theme selection.
-As co-organizer for WCNYC at the United Nations, she sought a strong representation of women speakers working as the lead organizer of speaker selections.
+She’s taught sessions on how to develop a niche blog and theme selection.
+As co-organizer for WordCamp NYC (WCNYC) at the United Nations in 2016, she sought a strong representation of women speakers taking the lead on speaker selections.
+In 2017 she was one of 3 WCNYC Sponsor Wranglers.
+In 2018, Winstina took on the role as the Lead of WCNYC working alongside an exceptional team.
+It was a wonderful experience!